usagov/usagov-2021/cypress/README.md

 Whenever you modify your configuration file, Cypress will automatically reboot itself and kill any open browsers.
 This is normal.
 Click on the spec file again to relaunch the browser.

 ### `/cypress/e2e`
 Contains all frontend test scripts organized into accessibility, functional, and visual tests.
 Within each of these directories, test scripts are then separated into English site tests and Spanish site tests.
+Each test is labeled with the corresponding regression test.

 ### `/cypress/fixtures`
 Holds test data: